daredevilgeek/100-days-of-code/log.md

 **Thoughts:** I can get on board with the competitive and problem-solving nature of CodeWars, and I really like seeing the other solutions afterwards - they're always far more elegant than mine and I can learn from others' experience like that without feeling like I'm stealing their stuff!

+### Day 10: January 12, 2017

+**Today's Progress**: Just a little bit of CodeWars today - I'm unwell but spent a bit of time trying to troubleshoot while loops and arrays.

+**Thoughts:** This gets tricky when I hit roadblocks and I'm not sure how to solve the problem, but I think that's the beauty of it and that's how I'll learn.
+I'm using the W3Schools reference sheets and they don't always have the functions needed for the solutions (or maybe the examples/explanations) so I may need to find another resource.